 Eat More Fish

 Fish are another source of healthy fats and proteins in your diet.
-The most popular options here are salmon, mackerel and sardines.
+The most popular options here are salmon, mackerel, and sardines.
 You can also eat leaner fish like Tilapia and codfish.
-Fish provide omega-three fatty acids which is necessary for the heart and brain health.
+Fish provide omega-three fatty acids which are necessary for the heart and brain health.